peburrows/mongo_db_logger/README.md

        require 'central_logger'
        CentralLogger::Initializer.initialize_deprecated_logger(config)

-1. Add mongo settings to database.yml for each environment in which you want to use the Central Logger for logging.
-The values below are defaults:
+1. Add mongo settings to database.yml for each environment in which you want to use the Central Logger.
+The central logger will also look for a separate central_logger.yml or mongoid.yml (if you are using mongoid) before looking in database.yml.
+   In the central_logger.yml and mongoid.yml case, the settings should be defined without the 'mongo' subkey.

+   database.yml:

         development:
           adapter: mysql